reduxjs/redux-devtools/packages/redux-devtools-app/README.md

 Also it's a react component you can use to build amazing monitor applications like:

 * [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension).
-* [react-native-debugger](https://github.com/jhen0409/react-native-debugger) - Electron app, which already includes `remotedev-server`, `remotedev-app` and even React DevTools.
+* [react-native-debugger](https://github.com/jhen0409/react-native-debugger) - Electron app, which already includes `remotedev-server`, `redux-devtools-app` and even React DevTools.
 * [remote-redux-devtools-on-debugger](https://github.com/jhen0409/remote-redux-devtools-on-debugger) - Used in React Native debugger as a dock monitor.
 * [atom-redux-devtools](https://github.com/zalmoxisus/atom-redux-devtools) - Used in Atom editor.
 * [vscode-redux-devtools](https://github.com/jkzing/vscode-redux-devtools) - Used in Visual Studio Code.